NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## Files Setup

 1. Follow these [instructions to connect to your WildApricot file folder](https://gethelp.wildapricot.com/en/articles/198-uploading-and-downloading-files-using-webdav) or go to the Website -> Files manager.
-2. Unzip the downloaded zip file and upload the folder `WildApricotTextManager`into /Theme/WildApricotTextManager.
+2. Unzip the downloaded zip file and upload the contents of folder `WildApricotTextManager` into /Theme/WildApricotTextManager.
+Note you will need to make the necessary subfolders manually in the Files manager in WildApricot as you cannot upload a full folder with subfolders at one time.
+You can upload multiple files into each subfolder at one time in the Files manager.
 3. If you are setting up a multilingual site:

 - Add a Content Gadget to your page template in the location you would like the language toggle to appear.
 Set the ID of this gadget to `language_switch`